 - Writing Sample – provide an essay (maximum 3 pages) on a serious policy problem facing the United States or world.
 Why does this problem concern you, and what do you think should be done about it?
 Please provide a list of principal sources you cite.

 You will be required to submit two letters of recommendation addressing your suitability for this program.
 The letters should speak to your ability to succeed in the Sondheim Public Affairs Scholars Program and address your analytical ability, writing skills community engagement and/or leadership.
 One recommendation should be from a high school teacher and one from another adult member of the community who knows you well (teacher, volunteer supervisor, advisor, etc.).
 Letters of recommendation submitted to UMBC as part of the Common App are acceptable.
 However, your application for the Sondheim Public Affairs Scholars Program will be stronger if your letters of recommendation specifically address your ability to succeed in this Program.

-You have the option to upload and attach an electronic version of your recommendation letters (jpeg, pdf, doc) using the online application or you may provide each recommender with this Recommendation Cover Sheet.
+You have the option to upload and attach an electronic version of your recommendation letters (jpeg, pdf, doc) using the online application or you may provide each recommender with this Scholars Program Recommendation Form.
 In lieu of the online recommendation upload, the Recommendation Form should be completed and sent along with the letter of recommendation by mail or via our contact form.
 Please allow your recommenders enough time to complete and submit the letters before the January 15th deadline.

 You may also use this application to apply for the UMBC Honors College.
 Admission decisions for the Honors College are determined by a separate committee.
 For consideration, applicants should have a minimum high school grade point average of 3.5 on a 4.00 scale in a strong college preparatory curriculum that includes honors, Advancement Placement or International Baccalaureate coursework.